-For more information on the admission process, please visit the Office of Undergraduate Admissions website.
-Applications may be submitted via the Common Application.
+For information about the admission process, including deadlines, visit the Office of Undergraduate Admissions website.
+Applications can be submitted via the Common Application.

 Supporting documents not submitted online should be mailed to: